ikrima/gamedevguide/content/ue4guide/engine-programming/uobject-serialization/uobject-ustruct-serialization.md

 *Reference From <https://udn.unrealengine.com/questions/299982/serialize-objects-for-loadsave.html>*

 These will iterate through the UProperties in the class and either write binary (fast but difficult or impossible to save delta properties during development) or tagged properties (slower but allows delta properties).
-So the idea is to first serialize the object class using Ar &lt;&lt; ObjectClass; then spawn an instance of that class (if loading), then serialize the properties using the class and instance.
+So the idea is to first serialize the object class using Ar << ObjectClass; then spawn an instance of that class (if loading), then serialize the properties using the class and instance.

 *Reference From <https://forums.unrealengine.com/development-discussion/c-gameplay-programming/1374656-how-to-load-an-object-from-binary-without-knowing-its-exact-class>*